Investigating therapies for rare diseases and common diseases that have a genetic component

 We are developing a pipeline of RNAi therapies that aim to restore health by addressing the underlying cause of disease.
 We currently have three clinical development programs:

-- PHYOX™ Clinical Program: evaluating nedosiran (DCR-PHXC) for the treatment of all three known genetic types of primary hyperoxaluria (PH)
+- PHYOX™ Clinical Program: evaluating nedosiran (formerly referred to as DCR-PHXC) for the treatment of all three known types of primary hyperoxaluria (PH)

-- Hepatitis B Virus (HBV) Infection Clinical Program: investigating DCR-HBVS for the treatment of patients with non-cirrhotic chronic HBV infection
+- Hepatitis B Virus (HBV) Infection Clinical Program: investigating DCR-HBVS, now referred to as RG6346, for the treatment of patients with non-cirrhotic chronic HBV infection

 - SHINE Clinical Program: developing DCR-A1AT for the treatment of patients with alpha-1 antitrypsin deficiency-associated liver disease

 PHYOX1 (DCR-PHXC-101) is a study of nedosiran in healthy volunteers (HVs) and patients with PH1 and PH2.
 Results from the PHYOX1 clinical trial show normalization or near normalization of urinary oxalate levels in a majority of participants and favorable safety and tolerability profiles after a single dose of nedosiran for further clinical evaluation.

 PHYOX2 (DCR-PHXC-201) is a double-blind, randomized, placebo-controlled trial in approximately 36 patients with PH1 and PH2.
 PHYOX2 is a pivotal trial, and data from this trial will be submitted to the U.S. Food and Drug Administration (FDA) for approval of nedosiran.